merkanar/PythonLab/product_recommendation/README.md

 Google Analytics purchase, product and user data

 Model:

-Alternative 1: Use a simple k-Nearest Neighbors (k-NN) algorithm.
-This model can find products similar to ones a user has purchased
+Alternative 1: Use a simple k-Means algorithm.
+This model can create user / product clusters grouping similar records.
+For better results, product data should be merged to the purchase data.

 Alternative 2: Collaborative Filtering

+Alternative 3: Use cosine similarities

 ### Features

 1. Data collection and preprocessing
-2. Feature extraction and encoding
+2. Mergimg, feature extraction and encoding
 3. Model training (k-NN or Collaborative Filtering)
 4. User interface for inputting preferences
 5. Book recommendations based on user input